Covid cases and deaths today: coronavirus UK map

 Find coronavirus cases near you

 The chart below shows the areas that have had the highest daily peaks of new Covid-19 cases.
-Cases in all areas were falling in May, but have now surpassed the first peak in many parts of the UK.
+Many parts of the UK now have a number of cases that surpasses the first peak of the pandemic.

 default